particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 ### What happens when I move a product to basic?

-When you move a product into your basic plan organization:
+When you move a product into your basic/plus plan organization:

 - Devices stay online the entire time with no interruption.
 - Webhooks will continue to function.